LandonDoyle7599/HPC-Final/README.md

 In serial.hpp we wrote a function, areFilesEqual, to validate two csv files against eachother.
 It will return true if the are, false if not.
 We will check every file against the ground truth, defined by the serial implementation.

 In order to test the truth we need to compare two sets of data, however, to properly do the kmeans algorithm we randomly initalize data points and then take the average of each point from the input data and these random points.

-Because of this, we will never have the same results between CPU and GPU, or even 1 CPU run and the next CPU run.
+Because of the randomness inherent to the K-means algorithm, and the varying number of clusters and epochs, we need to generate the initial set of data based on clusters and epochs, then share that data between serial CPU and the other implementations.

 However, to still show that the algorithm is working, we tested both the CPU and GPU implementations against eachother _without_ the random initaliztion, which does give the same output between the implementations, but it does not do a true k-means algorithm.

-Our validation does check whether the files are the same length to ensure they processed the same set of points, but other than that it does not check the contents of the files.

 ## Running the Python Visualization